matthias-reis/carda-gatsby/content/articles/2023/07/interview-with-hessdalen-light-founder-tanner.md

 ---

-**Info:** In case you've been wondering: "Hessdalen Lights" or "Lights of Hessdalen" is the name of a phenomenon documented in Hessdalen, Norway in December 1981, which has been observed and filmed and photographed regularly up to the present day.
+**Info:** In case you've been wondering: "Hessdalen Lights" or "Lights of Hessdalen" is the name of a phenomenon documented in Hessdalen, Norway in December 1981, which has been observed, filmed and photographed regularly up to the present day.
 Some people call the lights in the sky UFOs.
 I recommend you google the term at some point—there are a few interesting stories about it out there!

 ---